On the emergence of the Lorentzian metric structure of space-time in general relativity

-Now we would like to pass to the continuum limit, more precisely carry out this construction in a continuum of physical events too.
-Consider a finite dimensional connected compact oriented Riemannian manifold $(M,g)$.
-Evoking here our previous constructions in \cite[Section 4]{ete} we recall that $(M,g)$, conventionally considered as a rigid geometric structure exhibiting geodesics, curvature, etc., only, in fact canonically gives rise to a Kolmogorov probability measure space $\big(M,\ca_g, p_g\big)$, too.
-Indeed, the orientation of $M$ together with the Riemannian metric $g$ induces a measure $\mu_g$ on $M$; then $\ca_g$ is defined to be the $\sigma$-algebra consisting of all $\mu_g$-measurable subsets of $M$, including $M$; then writing $V_g:=\int_M\mu_g$ satisfying $0<V_g<+\infty$ for the volume of $(M,g)$ and putting $p_g:=\frac{1}{V_g}\mu_g$ we obtain a probability measure given by $p_g(A)=\frac{1}{V_g}\int_A\mu_g$ for $A\in\ca_g$.
-It is remarkable that this probability space up to diffeomorphisms is independent of the particular metric $g$ used to construct it; for it follows from a theorem of Moser \cite{mos} that if $(M,h)$ is another Riemannian space yielding $(M,\ca_h,p_h)$ then there exists a fixed orientation-preserving diffeomorphism $f:M\rightarrow M$ such that if $A\in\ca_g$ then $f(A)\in\ca_h$ and $p_g(A)=p_h(f(A))$.
-Proceeding further, note that if $B\in\ca_g$ then $q_g(B)=\frac{1}{V_g}\int_B\mu_g\rightarrow 1$ whenever $\int_B\mu_g\rightarrow V_g$, resembling the probability-cardinality relationship in {\bf Assumption 2}.
-Given an {\it ordinary} observer $O$, we can therefore think of the manifold $M$ as a non-countable analogue of a large sample having regularized infinite cardinality equal to its volume, and think of the geometrically-given probability $p_g$ as for some $A\in\ca_g$ the number $0\leqq p_g(A)\leqq 1$ is the probability that an elementary physical event appears in this prescribed measurable region i.e., if $e\in M$ then $e\in A$ (cf. \cite[{\bf Assumption-physical form}]{ete}).
-Hence we can in effect identify $e\in M$ with its appropriately small neighbourhood $e\in U\subseteqq M$ and write $p(e):=p_g(U)$ for the corresponding probability in accord with the notation above.
-By {\bf Assumption 1} we have to assign a progression of events to every $e\in M$ such that the relative frequencies in this progression converge to the {\it a priori} probabilities $0\leqq p(e)\leqq 1$ just constructed.
-Now suppose that strictly $0<p(e)<1$.
+However by {\bf Assumption 1} we have to assign a progression of events to every $e\in M$ too, such that the relative frequencies in this progression converge to the probabilities $0\leqq p(e)\leqq 1$ just introduced.
+From now on suppose that $e\subsetneqq U_e\subsetneqq M$ hence strictly $0<p(e)<1$.